|

 A species description and information about the ecology of Prosopis juliflora as an invasive species is provided from the Global Invasive Species Database (GISD).
 GISD was created and is maintained by IUCN's Invasive Species Specialist Group (ISSG).

-Prosopis juliflora (Fabaceae): species information from GCW
+Prosopis juliflora information from ITIS

 Prosopis juliflora impact information from GISD (ISSG)